-- Section A.There shall be five degrees of active membership based on individual achievement.
+- Section A. There shall be five degrees of active membership based on individual achievement.
 These degrees are (1) Discovery FFA Degree, (2) Greenhand FFA Degree, (3) Chapter FFA Degree, (4) State FFA Degree and (5) American FFA Degree.
 All Discovery FFA members are entitled to wear the regulation bronze and blue emblem pin.
 All "Greenhands" are entitled to wear the regulation bronze emblem pin.
 All members holding the Chapter FFA Degree are entitled to wear the regulation silver emblem pin.
 All members holding the State FFA Degree are entitled to wear the regulation gold emblem charm.
-All members holding the American FFA Degree are entitled to wear the regulation gold emblem charm.
-All members holding the American FFA Degree are entitled to wear the regulation gold emblem charm.
 All members holding the American FFA Degree are entitled to wear the regulation gold emblem key. - Section B. Discovery FFA Degree.
 To be eligible to receive the Discovery FFA Degree from a chapter, the member must meet the following minimum requirements: - 1.
 Be enrolled in agricultural education class for at least a portion of the school year while in grades 7-8. - 2.
 Have become a dues paying member of the FFA at local, state and national levels. - 3.
 Participate in at least one local FFA chapter activity outside of scheduled class time. - 4.
 Have knowledge of agriculturally related career, ownership and entrepreneurial opportunities. - 5.
 Be familiar with the local FFA chapter program of activities. - 6.
-Submit written applications for the degree.
+Submit written applications for the degree. - Section C. Greenhand FFA Degree.
+Minimum qualifications for election: (Refer to National Constitution.) - Be enrolled in agricultural education and have satisfactory plans for a supervised agricultural experience program. - 2.
+Learn and explain the meaning of the FFA Creed, Motto and Salute. - Describe and explain the meaning of the FFA emblem and colors. - 4.
+Demonstrate a knowledge of the FFA Code of Ethics and the proper use of the FFA jacket. - Demonstrate a knowledge of the history of the organization, the chapter constitution and bylaws and the chapter Program of Activities. - 6.
+Personally own or have access to the Official FFA Manual and the FFA Student Handbook. - 7.
+Submit a written application for the Greenhand FFA Degree.

-Section C. Greenhand FFA Degree.
+Section D. Chapter FFA Degree.
 Minimum qualifications for election: (Refer to National Constitution.)